 a.
 Provided a representative has not been appointed by the show management, it shall be the duty of show management at all NCHA cutting horse contests to hold a meeting of all contestants in each class prior to the first go-round for the purpose of electing a representative to represent the contestants for the duration of the show.
-In the event the representative has to leave the show for any reason, they shall appoint a representative in their place for the duration of the show.
-Any representative so elected or appointed must be a contestant in the class involved.
+In the event the representative has to leave the show for any reason, they shall appoint a representative so elected or appointed must be a contestant in the show involved.

-- 1. They must represent all contestants with the show management and be the sole liaison with said management. - 2.
-They must report if they observe any horse being abused or if there are actions by any contestant detrimental to the best interest of the Association such as the following: loud and profane language, drunkenness or being under the influence of intoxicants, use of devices not permitted by NCHA rules or any other infraction of Standing Rules. - b.
-A representative shall have no contact or communication with a judge(s) beyond that permitted to any contestant. - c.
-A cow may be removed from the arena only when it is in the best interest of human or animal welfare.
-Such decision to remove a cow(s) shall be made by the Show Management or its Representatives.
+1. They must represent all contestants with the show management and be the sole liaison with said management.

+2. They must report if they observe any horse being abused or if there are actions by any contestant detrimental to the best interest of the Association such as the following: loud and profane language, drunkenness or being under the influence of intoxicants, use of devices not permitted by NCHA rules or any other infraction of Standing Rules.

+b.
+A representative shall have no contact or communication with a judge(s) beyond that permitted to any contestant.